 Talent shows the vial with several animals, and places it into an incubator.

-To generate FLP or FRT somatic clones in the histoblasts, perform heat shock treatment at the third instar larval stage of the progeny of the cross [1] by submerging the plastic vials containing the animals in a water bath at 37 degrees Celsius for 45 minutes to 1 hour [2].
+To generate somatic clones in the histoblasts, perform heat shock treatment at the third instar larval stage of the progeny of the cross [1] by submerging the plastic vials containing the animals in a water bath at 37 degrees Celsius for 45 minutes to 1 hour [2].

 Talent shows a larva at the third instar stage.
 Important Step